Ketaki Narayan

 Ketaki Narayan is an Indian actress and model.
-She appears in Malayalam, Marathi Cinema, Telugu and Hindi Cinema.
+She appears in Marathi, Malayalam, Telugu and Hindi cinema.
 She debuted with the Marathi film Youth.
 She has appeared in several short films and musical albums.

 Early life

 Ketaki Narayan hails from Akola, Maharashtra.
 She studied in Bharat Vidyalay, Akola.
 She completed her graduation in Computers from MIT, Pune.
 Ketaki worked as a Software Engineer in Cognizant before becoming full time model and actress, She won the Radio Mirchi Queen Bee Miss Talent - 2014.
 Ketaki appeared on the cover of various magazines including Femina, Vogue, FWD, Creme, Vanitha and New Woman.

 Acting career

 Ketaki started her career in acting with the Marathi film Youth.